 You are welcome (even encouraged) to work in groups, but each student must hand in their own solution, and you should state your collaboration.
+It is due on Monday the 3rd of January 2022 by 22:00.

 The problem set is extensive, so I suggest that you start early.